-Two engine support brackets are used at the front of the engine while two rubber mounts are mounted at the back of the engine.
+Two engine support brackets are used at the front of the engine while two rubber mounts are mounted underneath the engine & radiator fan drive mechanism support and the engine & alternator support.

 It is recommended that new rubber mounts be installed at each major overhaul.